eloquent/git-version-webpack-plugin/README.md

 The following options can be passed to the plugin constructor:

 - `path`    - The path to use for the version file, relative to the [output path].
 Defaults to `VERSION`.
 - `name`    - The name to use for the version variable, accessible on the `window` object.
 Defaults to `VERSION`.
+- `version` - Can be used to manually override the version.
+Useful in the event that Git is not available.

 [html-webpack-plugin]: https://github.com/jantimon/html-webpack-plugin
 [html-webpack-template]: https://github.com/jaketrent/html-webpack-template